Muheez/compify/README.md

   The append() method appends the created element to the specified element in the argument **PS: this takes only one element**

-  #### How did you find the library, feel free to drop suggestions and complains.
+  ### How did you find the library? feel free to drop suggestions and complains.
 More features coming soon.